nilc-nlp/DNLT-BP/README.md

 ## The Wallet Story from ABCD (Arizona Battery for Communication Disorders)
 ABCD is a standardized test battery for the comprehensive assessment and screening of dementia.
 It includes 17 subtests that evaluate linguistic expression, linguistic comprehension, verbal episodic memory via immediate/delayed recall of stories, visuospatial construction, and mental status.

 The subtest which is important for our study is the evaluation of the episodic memory, which is composed of the immediate and late retelling of a memorized story, the Wallet Story.
 This story was translated and adapted to Brazilian Portuguese by Danielle Rüegg, Isabel Maranhão de Carvalho, Leticia Lessa Mansur and Márcia Radanovic, and was applied  and collected by the team coordinated by Professor Leticia Lessa Mansur at the University of São Paulo Medical School to 23 elders with MCI and 12 healthy aging adults; totaling 70 narratives.
 This test has 17 units of information, with possible alternatives, with 17 being its maximum score.
-The table below shows the demographics of the  Wallet Story dataset.
+The Table below shows the demographics of the  Wallet Story dataset.

 | Samples                                             | Group    | Age   | Years of Education   |  MM Total   | ACE-R Total   |
 |:----------------------------------------------------|:---------|:------|:---------------------|:------------|:--------------|